khanhhale/UpSquaredGroveIotDevKit/README.md

    Pre-requisite

 Before setting up the project, an account with Google is needed to log into the Google Cloud Platform.
 Please register an account with Google if you don’t have it.
-Once an account is created successfully, log into the Google Cloud Platform and create a service account, a public and private key pair, a Pub/Sub topic, a Pub/Sub subscription, a device registry, a device.
+Once an account is created successfully, log into the Google Cloud Platform and create a public and private key pair, a Pub/Sub topic, a Pub/Sub subscription, a device registry, a device.

-Create Service account
-1) Open the Service Accounts page in the GCP Console.
-2) Click Select a project.
-3) Select your project and click Open.
-4) Click Create Service Account.
-5) Enter a service account name, select a role you wish to grant to the service account, and choose the “Furnish a new private key” option to generate a service account JSON file.
-Later on this file will be used in connecting to the Google Cloud for authentication so that the project can use various Google Cloud API sets.
-Make sure you place this file in the folder “PemFiles”.
-6) Click on Create to complete.
-After you create a service account, grant one or more roles to the service account to access the Google Cloud Platform.

 Generate RSA Public and Private keys